GoogleCloudPlatform/microservices-demo/README.md

 - Winners will be announced by Nov 21, 209 3.00 PM

 ## Challenges
-The challenges are based on the “[Hipster Shop: Cloud-Native Microservices Demo Application](https://github.com/GoogleCloudPlatform/microservices-demo)” developed by Google Cloud.
+The challenges are based on the [Hipster Shop: Cloud-Native Microservices Demo Application](https://github.com/GoogleCloudPlatform/microservices-demo) developed by Google Cloud.
 It is a web-based e-commerce application with 10 microservices written in different programming languages that talk to each other over gRPC.
 You can refer to the original [README.md](https://github.com/GoogleCloudPlatform/microservices-demo/blob/master/README.md) file to learn more about this application.
 Here is a brief overview of the service architecture.

 [![Architecture of microservices](./docs/img/architecture-diagram.png)](./docs/img/architecture-diagram.png)